 Risks of HRT

-Doctors carefully evaluate each patient before recommending HRT.
-Some risks include:
+Although HRT is highly effective, doctors carefully evaluate each patient before recommending it.
+In some cases, potential risks may include:

-Always consult a healthcare provider before starting HRT.
+Therefore, it is essential to consult a qualified healthcare provider before starting Hormone Replacement Therapy.

-Not all women prefer or qualify for HRT.
-Non-hormonal treatments offer effective alternatives.
+Not all women prefer or qualify for Hormone Replacement Therapy (HRT).
+Therefore, non-hormonal treatments offer effective alternatives for managing menopause symptoms.

 1. Antidepressants (SSRIs & SNRIs)

-Doctors prescribe low doses of antidepressants to reduce hot flashes and improve mood.
+In some cases, doctors prescribe low doses of antidepressants to help reduce hot flashes and improve mood.
+Additionally, these medications may help manage anxiety, irritability, and sleep disturbances associated with menopause.

 2. Gabapentin